discolabs/disco_app/README.md

 owners, you should ensure it creates a Plan with an `amount` value of zero, and that all stores are subscribed to that plan during `DiscoApp::AppInstalledJob`.

+The default set of plans for your app should be placed into the `db/seeds.rb` file.
+Make sure you run `bundle exec rake db:seed` after resetting your database to ensure the plans are correctly set up.

 Whenever a store's subscription level is changed, `DiscoApp::SubscriptionChangedJob` is queued.